 Each student must complete a dual credit application/enrollment form for admission.
-The top portion of the enrollment form must be completed in full and signed by the student.
+The top portion of the enrollment form must be completed in full and signed by the student and parent/guardian.
 The bottom portion must be filled in with the appropriate course information: CRN, department number, course number, section, course title and instructor name.

 Students must complete their Northwest enrollment procedures within the first three weeks of Northwest's academic trimester.
 No schedule changes or new enrollments will be allowed after this time.